-In this example the Oilers are big underdogs with odds of +215.
-This means that a $100 bet would win $215.
-If we break that down to $10 you should expect winnings of $21.50.
-The example shows a return of $31.50, but that includes the wager amount.
-Once the bet amount is subtracted you find the winnings of $21.50 on a $10 bet at odds of +215.
+Using the same example as above, the Patriots are +183 underdogs in their game with the Rams.
+This means a $100 bet would win $183.
+If we break that down to $10 you should expect winnings of $18.30.
+Using the exact same example as with the Decimal Odds above, you can see the payout on the $10 is still $28.30.
+Once the bet amount is subtracted you find the winnings of $18.30 on a $10 bet at odds of +183.

 A (-) sign in front of the odds means that the number is the amount you must risk in order to win $100.
 This will typically be the favourite in a head to head game.

-Using the flip side of the other example, you see the Blues odds of beating the Oilers are -260.
-That means you would have to wager $260 to win $100.
-As you can see a bet of $26 returns $36, which means the winnings would be $10.
+Continuing with the same example, you see the odds of the Rams beating the Patriots are -220.
+That means you would have to wager $220 to win $100.
+As you can see a bet of $22 returns $32, which means the winnings would be $10.